 I know that it may be painful to look back.
 But remembering our experiences as a social misfit can be a good thing.

 - It can cause us to be humble, winsome, and gracious to others who hold different views.

 - It can force us to learn new ways of expressing cherished and valued truths.

-- It can cause us to see past a person’s race, sexual orientation, economic standing, or politics and to value them for the unique individual they are.
+- It can cause us to see past a person’s race, sexual orientation, economic standing, or politics and value them for their unique individual.